mnalis/gsd4t_parser/README.txt

   # lsof | grep /dev/ttySAC1      # determine PID of system_server (2029) and FD of GPS device (275)
   system_se  2029     system  275       ???                ???       ???        ??? /dev/ttySAC1

-  # strace -e trace=open,read -e read=275 -tt -v -ff -o strace-in.log -s 1 -p 2029 &
+  # sh -c "nohup strace -e trace=open,read -e read=275 -tt -v -ff -o strace.log -xx -s 1 -p 2029 &"
-  # strace -e trace=open,write -e write=275 -tt -v -ff -o strace-out.log -s 1 -p 2029 &
+  # (replace read with write to get logging out output.
+It should be possible to specify both, but doesn't seem to work in strace 4.6 on on my cyanogenmod9)

-  # (close your GPS app after some time and  'fg' / ctrl-c strace processes)
+  # (close your GPS app after some time and "killall strace")

   do not forget to replace 2029 and 275 numbers with ones you got from lsof command!